 - exhaustive personal experimentation after a serious knee injury

-- his practice of judo in which he was a black belt
+- his practice of judo in which he was the first European to receive a black belt

 - the experiences of his early tutoring jobs where he began to address how people learn